stasmarkin/sm_td/docs/090_deep_explanation_stages.md

 * On waiting stage will be change to SMTD_STAGE_HOLD.
 Action SMTD_ACTION_HOLD will be executed and then sm_td will send following key press to quantum.
 * On macro key press nothing will happen since macro is already assumed as pressed.
-* On macro key release stage moves to SMTD_STAGE_RELEASE stage. sm_td still can interpret this.
+* On macro key release stage moves to SMTD_STAGE_TOUCH_RELEASE stage. sm_td still can interpret this.
 * On following key press nothing will happen since following key is already assumed as pressed.
 * On following key release stage will change to SMTD_STAGE_HOLD.
 Action SMTD_ACTION_HOLD will be executed and then sm_td will send following key press and release to quantum.
 * On other key press stage will be changed to SMTD_STAGE_HOLD.
 Action SMTD_ACTION_HOLD will be executed and then sm_td will send following key press to quantum.